jesusjda/pyParser/docs/source/index.rst

 Example
 ^^^^^^^

-This module provides :ref:`several parsers <mod-parsers>` for diferen file extension.
+This module provides :ref:`several parser <mod-parsers>` for different file extension.
 Each parser returns a :ref:`Control Flow Graph
 <mod-cfg>` whose edges are sets of Constraints.